jansenpenido/galaxy-classifier-random-forest/README.md

 # Galaxy Classifier - Random Forest

-This application was developed as an exercise for Coursera's [Data-driven Astronomy](https://www.coursera.org/learn/data-driven-astronomy) course.

 ## Overview

 This project uses machine learning to classify galaxies into three types (ellipticals, spirals or galactic mergers) based on their observed properties.
 The solution is achieved with an implementation of the Random Forest algorithm.